AllenNeuralDynamics/harp.device.lickety-split/README.md

   1. The amplitudes of the two AC signals will constructively interfere with each other, causing the excitation signals to saturate to their maximum values.
 The system cannot be used to detect licks this way.

 To fix this issue,
+  1. Put each lick detector on a different frequency (100KHz and 125KHz).
   1. Space the lick detection tubes farther apart.
   1. Reduce the length of exposed metal on the lick tube.